Skip to Content

 Quick Teriyaki (ish) Mushrooms Stir Fry

-Teriyaki mushrooms make for a superb quick and easy vegan/vegetarian meal, my version rocks Portobello and Shiitake stir-fried in a homemade sauce.
+Teriyaki mushrooms are a superb, quick and easy vegan/vegetarian meal.
+My version uses Portobello & Shiitake stir-fried in a homemade sauce.

 Teriyaki mushrooms stir fry served with egg fried rice and spring onions.